by Rev. John Dear

 I knew Dr. Paul Farmer for 44 years, beginning with the three years we lived together in a fraternity at Duke University.
 His room was next to mine.

-From the day met him, knew he was a genius.
+From the day I met him, I knew he was a genius.
 He did astonishing things from getting straight A’s in Pre-Med while writing the culture column for the Duke paper, to putting on massive displays in glass cases at the entrance to the Duke library (the fifth largest in the country, this was no science fair report) while writing his mother every single day.
 (Once I came across him in the bathroom writing on toilet paper.
 I said, “What are you doing?”
 “Writing my mother,” he answered.
 “I’m too busy, but I promised I would write her every day.
 She doesn’t mind how I do that.”)

 What was remarkable was that he accomplished all this while only sleeping two or three hours a night, following almost nightly parties in his room, to which he seemed to invite every single student at Duke.